-The admission arrangements outlined within this section apply to in-year admissions during the 2021/2022 academic year.
+The admission arrangements outlined within this section apply to in-year admissions during the 2022/2023 academic year.

-An In-Year admission is an application submitted on or after the first day of the school year for the intake year, or any other year group at any time.
-Requests for admission to Reception made after the normal round of admissions - after 31 August 2021 - and requests for places in other year groups should be made direct to Bournemouth, Poole and Christchurch Council.
+An In-Year admission an application submitted on or after the first day of the school year for the intake year, or any other year group at any time.
+Requests for admission to Reception made after the normal round of admissions - after 31 August 2022 - and requests for places in other year groups should be made direct to Bournemouth, Christchurch and Poole Council.